By Li Jing

 Another two Christians at the gathering also agreed with what Zheng Qiuhua had to say.
 They believed that hard work would get one into the kingdom of heaven.

 After hearing what they had to say, Cheng Jie replied, “There are some things I do not understand.
 If this really is the case, why did Jesus say that those who spread the gospel, exorcised demons and performed many miracles in the name of the Lord were evil people?
 There must be a truth here that we must seek.
 It can’t be as simple as we imagine it to be.”

 Li Mo, who was thinking to the side of Cheng Jie, nodded her head and agreed with Cheng Jie’s perspective.
-She said, “I think, in regard to everyone’s issue, the key is just what it means to obey the will of the heavenly Father …”
+She said, “I think, in regard to everyone’s issue, the key is just what it means to obey God’s decrees …”

 Before Li Mo could finish, Zheng Qiuhua interrupted and said, “I remember Brother Paul said, ‘I have fought a good fight, I have finished my course, I have kept the faith: From now on there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day’” (2 Timothy 4:7–8).

 Li Mo said, “Sister Zheng, however, Jesus did not say that hard work was the same as obeying God’s decrees.
 In fact, it was the opposite.
 He defined those who worked hard but didn’t obey His decrees as evil people.
 How can this be explained?
 Paul said that crowns of righteousness had been set aside for him.
 This was just his own individual thoughts.
 Is there any evidence in the Bible for what he said?
 Does Jesus approve of what he said?
 Paul’s words are still man’s words and they do not represent God’s words.
 If we are to adhere to God’s way, we must take God’s words as the standard.”